wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 node_name
 ^^^^^^^^^^

-The name of the current node of the cluster.
+Specifies the name of the current node of the cluster.

 +--------------------+---------------+
 | **Default value**  | node01        |